plastimatch

 "s1 s2 s3", in mm (default: 300 300 150)

-The usage of the fdk program is best understood by following along with the tutorials: FDK tutorial (part 1) and FDK tutorial (part 2).
+The usage of the fdk command is best understood by following along with the tutorials: FDK tutorial (part 1) and FDK tutorial (part 2).

 Three different formats of input files are supported.
 These are: